ruchikameena/task_management_react_app/README.md

 - 🔎 Filter & sort submissions by date or submission-rate
 - 📦 Responsive UI for all type of devices
 - 🔥 Hosted on [Vercel](http://task-management-react-app-omega.vercel.app/), use this link to access the application.
-- *🚨 IMPORTANT: CHECK YOUR SPAM FOLDER IF YOU DIDN'T RECEIVE IT...!*
+- *🚨 IMPORTANT: CHECK YOUR SPAM FOLDER IF YOU DIDN'T RECEIVE THE MAIL...!*

 ## 🔧 Tech Stack